About the Ready for 100 Tulsa Campaign

 The Ready for 100 Tulsa Campaign is a part of a nationwide movement to convince cities, counties, and states to pursue the following energy goals.

-• Have all electricity used within their borders generated from clean renewable energy by 2035;
+- All electricity will be generated from clean renewable energy by 2035;

-• Have all energy used within their borders provided by clean renewable sources by 2050.
+- All energy will be provided by clean renewable sources by 2050;